The Other Guys: Cast

+Sommer played this role as an homage to his very first role 39 years prior in Dirty Harry, where he also plays a District Attorney.

 Production

 Adam McKay described the genesis as an "accident, in a way", stemming from a dinner he and Will Ferrell had with Mark Wahlberg.
 After noticing the actors' chemistry, McKay wrote producer Kevin Messick an email hypothesizing a possible film starring the two, giving a cop film as an example of what he thought would work.
 Messick suggested developing that idea into a film.

 Principal photography for the film began on September 23, 2009, in New York City.
 Additional scenes were filmed in Albany, Westchester and Staten Island, New York.

 Practical visual effects work, including the helicopter crash scene, was done by KernerFX.

-Stunt coordinator Brad Martin said in a Wall Street Journal interview that for Gamble's car they used three Priuses, including one with a racing engine so large it had to go in the back seat.
+Stunt coordinator Brad Martin said in a Wall Street Journal interview that for Gamble's car, they used three Priuses, including one with a racing engine so large it had to go in the back seat.